Home Bank & Money transfers How to get cash and exchange money in Australia

 Total you pay£109£100.6

-As you can see, using your bank services, you lose approximately £10 on a £100 withdrawal!
+Using your bank services, you lose approximately £10 on a £100 withdrawal!
 Some banks offer free withdrawals, however, that does not mean that they offer a good exchange rate.
 Most banks have poor exchange rates, and you will most likely lose some money.

 Be aware that banks have fraud alerts that alert them of suspicious activity such as your card being used in a foreign country.
 It’s worth informing your bank before coming to Australia, or making sure you have text alerts set up so you can assure them it’s actually you using your card.
 Otherwise, your card and account could be frozen until you can make contact with your bank from Australia.